 Have a discussion with a licensed financial planner, who can help develop a plan to identify and achieve your specific lifestyle goals.
 Retirement planning is a complex issue, where rules and regulations are constantly changing.

-You also have the decision of whether to take your retirement benefit as a lump sum or as an income stream (e.g. a pension).
-See your pension options for further information on what we can offer you in the APSS.
+You may decide to take your retirement benefit as a lump sum or as an income stream (e.g. an APSS Pension ).